 Counseling for NSU students is provided by the Henderson Student Counseling Center.
-Services include treatment for anxiety, panic, depression, anger management, financial stress, social struggles, chronic illnesses, abuse, suicidal thoughts, break-up/divorce, assault, and many other areas affecting a student's quality of life.
+Services include treatment for anxiety, depression, anger management, stress, relationship challenges, chronic illnesses, abuse, suicidal thoughts, break-up/divorce, assault, substance abuse, and many other areas affecting a student's quality of life.
+The office is staffed with licensed mental health professionals including a psychologist and psychiatrist.
+Services include